-Please arrive 15 minutes prior to your appointment time as there may be forms to complete.
+Please be prepared 15 minutes prior to your appointment time as there may be forms to complete.
 If you are late, there may not be enough time to be seen and you will be charged a late cancellation fee.
+You must be physically present in the state of Oregon for telemedicine visits.

 If you cannot make it to your appointment, we require 48 hour advance notice for cancellation.
 Appointments not cancelled with at least 48 hours notice will be charged a $75 late cancellation fee.
-This fee is not covered by your insurance and must be paid before further appointments will be scheduled.
+This fee is not covered by your insurance.
 This also applies to no-shows.
-Exceptions are illness or other special circumstances.
+Consult your provider with any concerns.

 If you have multiple late cancellations or no-shows your care may be terminated.